mahmoud-mosaad/backpack-fields/README.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

-This package provides a ```toggle``` field type for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.
-The ```toggle``` field allows admins to **_toggle_ the value of a boolean variable between true/false, in a prettier way**.
-It uses a CSS-only solution, so it has zero external dependencies and zero javascript.
+This package provides custom fields type for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.
+The ```_toggle``` fields allows admins to **_toggle_ another fields as dependency, in a prettier way**.
+The ```_array_ajax``` fields adds select from array not **_relationships_** only admins to

 > **This package has been created to make it easy for developers to share their custom fields with the Backpack community.
-You can use this package to get the ```toggle``` field type, sure.
+You can use this package to get fields type, sure.
 But you can also fork it, to create a Backpack addon.
 For more information on how to do this, check out Backpack's addon docs.**

 ## Screenshots